scooter-lacroix/code-index-mcp/README.md

 You can easily integrate Code Index MCP with Claude Desktop:

-#### Option 1: Using UV (Direct Installation)
+#### Prerequisites

-1. Ensure you have UV installed (see installation section above)
+1. Make sure you have completed the appropriate installation steps above
+2. Verify that the command you plan to use is available:
+   - For Option 1: Verify `uvx` is available by running `uvx --help` in your terminal
+   - For Option 2: Make sure you have the source code repository
+   - For Option 3: Ensure Docker is installed and the image is built

+#### Configuration Steps

-2. Find or create the Claude Desktop configuration file:
+1. Find or create the Claude Desktop configuration file:
    - Windows: `%APPDATA%\Claude\claude_desktop_config.json`
    - macOS/Linux: `~/Library/Application Support/Claude/claude_desktop_config.json`

-3. Add the following configuration (replace with your actual path):
+2. Add the appropriate configuration based on your preferred method:

+#### Option 1: Using uvx (Recommended, requires package installation)

    **For Windows**: